gflix/Esp32BleGattServerDemo/README.md

 Whenever possible avoid to use custom 16 bit values when implementing custom services and characteristics to avoid unambiguities.
 Use 32 bit UUIDs for custom services and characteristics instead.

-### Avoid not define GATT server application, services and characteristics on the stack
+### Avoid to define GATT server application, services and characteristics on the stack

 A user may tend to define the GATT server application, the services and/or the characteristics within the app_main() method or any other method or task.
 Please be aware, that defining any variable within a method will define it on